novica/novica/README.md

 - ✍️ I am a co-author at the [Discindo](https://discindo.org/) blog which mostly covers topics about R and Shiny in the cloud;
 - 📚 I write books, most recently for [children](https://discindo.org/);
 - 👨‍🎓 I like to [learn](https://www.linkedin.com/in/novica/details/certifications/) new things;
 - 🦎 I used to contribute a lot to l10n of free software projects, Mozilla in particular.
-My [name](http://thewebrocks.com/demos/mozilla-monument-name-finder/) is on the Mozilla monument.
+My [name](http://thewebrocks.com/demos/mozilla-monument-name-finder/) is on the Mozilla monument;
+- 🍕and, the name Novica rhymes with pizza.